 I like this infographic because the dark background color makes the illustrations’ colors pop.
 The circle graphs seem to be proportionate and they have icons in the middle, which helps visualize what each represents.
 “The pathway” section…[Read more]

-Rayanna Larissa Ruani commented on the post, Weekly Question #4: Complete by September 27, 2018, on the site Data Analytics 2 months, 1 week ago
+Rayanna Larissa Ruani commented on the post, Weekly Question #4: Complete by September 27, 2018, on the site Data Analytics – Fall 2018 3 months, 3 weeks ago

 I’d want to discuss ERD relationships further, since that is still confusing.
 I’d also like to review the conditional commands for SQL.

-Rayanna Larissa Ruani commented on the post, Weekly Question #2: Complete by September 13, 2018, on the site Data Analytics 2 months, 3 weeks ago
+Rayanna Larissa Ruani commented on the post, Weekly Question #2: Complete by September 13, 2018, on the site Data Analytics – Fall 2018 4 months ago

 Figuring out the correct cardinality between two entities was a big challenge.
 I also found it difficult to identify when an attribute should be attached to a relationship, instead of to one of the entities.
 My advice to dealing with this would be to first identify all entities and its attributes, and then figure out how they interact between each…[Read more]

 The app ‘MyFitnessPal’ takes my raw steps data, which is gathered by my phone, and turns that into information about how many calories I have spent that day.
 This information is useful to me because it gives me an idea of how many “spare calories” I have and I can adjust my diet accordingly.